-Ahmed Hachelaf, PHD
+Ahmed Abdelhakim Hachelaf, PhD

 Ahmed is proud of his risk-taking and mistake-making attitude, from which he learnt the power of saying “yes.”
-He also takes pride in his ability to take advantage of small opportunities given to him, such as supporting and supervising students’ initiatives in Universities throughout Algeria, launching pro bono trainings, and writing three collective books that amplified the voices of local citizens and budding leaders.
+He also takes pride in taking advantage of small opportunities, such as supporting and supervising students’ initiatives in Universities throughout Algeria, launching pro bono trainings, and writing three collective books that amplified the voices of local citizens and budding leaders.

 In his spare time, he enjoys spending time with family and friends, painting, and sketching portraits.